South Korean capital celebrates 1st Pride parade in 3 years

 While views on sexual minorities in South Korea have gradually improved in recent years, they are still harshly stigmatized and frequently exposed to hate speech and crimes.
 Calls for equality have so far been stymied by a powerful Christian lobby that has blocked politicians from passing laws banning discrimination.
 Representation is an issue as there are no prominent openly gay politicians or business leaders, although some celebrities have carved out roles in show business.

-The Seoul Queer Parade wasn’t held in 2020 and 2021 as the country employed stringent social-distancing measures to fight COVID-19.
-The country’s anti-virus campaign has also exposed its problems with homophobia.
+The Seoul Queer Parade wasn’t held in 2020 and 2021 because of stringent social-distancing measures to fight COVID-19.
+The country’s anti-virus campaign has also exposed problems with homophobia.
 A string of infections linked to Seoul nightspots popular with gay men in 2020 sparked a huge public backlash that critics say possibly intimidated many sexual minorities from coming forward for testing.